GaloisInc/dlkoopman/README.md

 This uses the trained DeepKoopman model to print predictions for $X_{3.75}$ and $X_{21}$, i.e. the unknown $200$-dimensional pressure vector for angles of attack $3.75^{\circ}$ and $21^{\circ}$.
 Note that one of these $t$ values is in between the available $t$ values $3.5$ and $4$, while the other is beyond the available $t$ values.
 This demonstrates Deep Koopman's ability to perform *interpolation* and *extrapolation*.

 ## Hyperparameter search
 You might be wondering how we arrived at the 'good' input settings in the optimization section.
-The method in `deepk.hyp_search:run_hyp_search()` performs hyperparameter search by sweeping inputs to `DeepKoopman` and collecting the loss and ANAE values.
+The method `deepk.hyp_search:run_hyp_search()` performs hyperparameter search by sweeping inputs to `DeepKoopman` and collecting the loss and ANAE values.
 These can then be used to select 'good' input settings.

 Example code:
 ```python